juniordiscart/ImpossibleOdds-Toolkit/Docs/CoreUtilities.md

 In here you'll find smaller but useful utilities to speed up your programming.
 A quick summary of what you can expect to find in here:

-* Extenions for delegates and events to immediately remove an object from all delegates found on another object.
+* Extensions for delegates and events to immediately remove an object from all delegates found on another object.
 * Extensions to quickly invoke events and delegates.
 * Extensions to quickly check if the value is null, or a string is empty.
 * Extensions for enum values, to provide them with a suitable name for display to your users.